claudiomanuelboston/e28/p4/README.md

 ## Functionality of the Application

-* User has the ability to login and logout

-Created and id /pasword to login in the application
+* User has the ability to login and logout.
+Created and id /pasword to login in the application: Email: admin@admin.com and Password: abcd@1234
-Email: admin@admin.com
-Password: abcd@1234

 * I loaded predefined data where each musician folder contains	Pictures (4), Videos (playable), Biography

 * Pages